 Display.
 Normally, unless illuminated, the US flag will only be flown from sunrise to sunset.
 When the

 flag is displayed horizontally or vertically against a wall, the union will be uppermost and to the observer's left.
 Generally the flag will be displayed flat or hanging free.
 The flag will be placed in the position of honor, to the right of a speaker, when displayed on a platform, in a hall, on a stage, or on the same level of the audience.
 When the flag is displayed at half-mast, it is first hoisted to the top of the staff and then lowered to the half-staff position.
 When lowering it, it is first raised to the top of the staff and then lowered.
 At no time will the flag be allowed to touch the ground and after being completely detached from the halyards, the flag is folded properly into the shape of a triangle.
 When a number of flags are displayed from staffs in a row, the United States flag will be on right of the line, the left of an observer facing the display.
 If no foreign flags are involved, the United States flag may be placed at the center of the line provided it is displayed at a higher level.
 When used on a platform it will be displayed above and behind the speaker's platform.
-When bunting is used, since the flag will never be draped over
+When bunting is used, since the flag will never be draped over the platform, the colors will be arranged blue on top, white in the middle, and red below.
+No lettering or object of any kind will be placed on the flag , no other flag or pennant flown above the US flag, and the flag will not be dipped.
+In a procession with another

 AFJROTC TX-20005 Cadet Handbook